Cracking in Conformal Coating

 | Root Causes of cracking | 🔗 |

-| Prevention: cure stress, thickness, materials | 🔗 |
+| Prevention: cure stress, thickness, and material selection | 🔗 |

 | Troubleshooting & Diagnosis | 🔗 |